 Some ways to generate possible solutions include:

 - Brainstorming: Nearly everyone is familiar with this technique.
 It involves conceiving lots of ideas while suspending judgement.
 The solutions to the problem can be realistic, fantastical or silly.
 One crazy idea could lead to a viable solution.
 The more ideas the better.
+Some people do better by brainstorming alone and then bringing their ideas to the group.

 - Sketching: For many people, sketching short-circuits the judgement side of the brain and helps them tap into a flow of ideas.
 Sketching is visual brainstorming.
 Using stick figures and geometric shapes is completely acceptable and gets the job done.
 Sketching is exploration.